NathanSmith1922/9517-turtles/README.md

 ### Pre-processing
 > Pre-processing plays a critical role in improving the accuracy of image segmentation models.
 Traditional segmentation techniques can be used to separate relevant image regions (such as the turtle body parts) from background or irrelevant information, helping the algorithm focus on the areas that need segmentation.

 - **Thresholding** is useful for segmenting areas with strong contrasts in pixel intensity.
-For instance, it could be used to separate the turtle from the background if there’s a clear distinction between the turtle and the surrounding environment in terms of brightness or color
+For instance, it could be used to separate the turtle from the background if there’s a clear distinction between the turtle and the surrounding environment in terms of brightness or color.
 - **Edge Segmentation** can be useful for identifying the edges and defining the boundaries between the turtle and the background or separating different body parts.
 - **Clustering-based Segmentation**: Likely we won't need any unsupervised methods since we can leverage the labeled masks directly for training supervised segmentation models.

 ### Semantic Segmentation
 > Could be useful in this particular problem **given** no two body parts of the same class overlap each other in the turtle image dataset.
 This could reduce the computational requirements of the algorithm.

+**Methods**
+- **U-Net**
+-

 ### Instance Segmentation
 > If the former is not an option, we may have to look into this.

+**Methods**
+- **Mask R-CNN**
+-

 ---